 145. Go to the California State Capitol in Sacramento.
 Also check out their up-and-coming foodie and craft beer scene!

-146. Explore the granite cliffs and majestic waterfalls at Yosemite, one of the country’s most popular national parks.
+146. Explore the granite cliffs and majestic waterfalls at Yosemite National Park, one of the country’s most popular national parks.
 The best way to accomplish this in a day trip is to take a guided tour.

 148. Get lost in nature in the Marin Headlands.
 Check out the views from Hawk Hill, explore the Point Bonita Lighthouse, and spend some time at Rodeo Beach.